jmgkeller/regularized_regression/README.md

 install.packages("ISLR")
 library(ISLR)
 ```
 * We will preform minimal data preprocessing.
-There are 59 player with missing salaries, so we will simply remove observations with missing salary or have missing values in any variable using the ```s na.omit``` function
+There are 59 player with missing salaries, so we will simply remove observations with missing salary or have missing values in any variable using the [na.omit](http://www.inside-r.org/r-doc/stats/na.fail) function
 ```s
 Hitters <- na.omit(Hitters)
 ```